bobbingwide/oik-privacy-policy/README.md

 Depends upon oik version 1.13 or higher.

 ## Changelog
+# 1.4.3
+* Changed: Updated strings to match the UK English translations.,https://github.com/bobbingwide/oik-privacy-policy/issues/7
+* Changed: Altered some strings to cater for a new automatic procedure for localization,https://github.com/bobbingwide/oik-privacy-policy/issues/7
+* Tested: With WordPress 5.6 and WordPress Multi Site
+* Tested: With PHPUnit 8
+* Tested: With PHP 7.4

 # 1.4.2
 * Changed: Update to test with PHPUnit 8,https://github.com/bobbingwide/oik-privacy-policy/issues/6
 * Tested: With WordPress 5.3.2 and WordPress Multi Site